-A facile, one-step synthesis of annulated indoles from (N-H) indoles and dibromoalkanes was developed through a palladium-catalyzed double alkylations process.
-The reaction undergoes a palladium-catalyzed norbornene-mediated C2-alkylation of indoles and subsequent regioselective cyclization.
+A facile, one-step synthesis of annulated indoles from (N–H) indoles and dibromoalkanes was developed through a palladium-catalyzed double alkylation process.
+The reaction proceeds through a palladium-catalyzed norbornene-mediated C2-alkylation of indoles and subsequent regioselective cyclization.
 The reaction is compatible with various indole substituents, as well as a range of simple and functionalized dibromoalkyl reagents.
 The detailed reaction mechanism was investigated by key intermediate experiments, NMR spectroscopic analyses, and DFT calculations.
-The results of a preliminary mechanistic study show a catalytic cycle consists of initial C2-alkylation of indoles that is followed by N-alkylation or palladium promoted intramolecular C3-nucleophilic substitution to yield, respectively, [a]- or [b]-annulated indoles.
+The results of a preliminary mechanistic study show a catalytic cycle consisting of initial C2-alkylation of indoles that is followed by N-alkylation or palladium promoted intramolecular C3-nucleophilic substitution to yield, respectively, [a]- or [b]-annulated indoles.